 On Windows, most hosts have their own VST plug-ins folder.
-So if you are using Windows and your host does not recognize FabFilter Pro-R, you need to locate the proper plug-ins folder for your host first (it is usually shown in the Preferences or similar dialog).
-Then, copy the file FabFilter Pro-R.dll from C:\Program Files\FabFilter\Pro-R (or C:\Program Files (x86)\FabFilter\Pro-R if you are using a 32-bit host on 64-bit Windows) to the plug-ins folder that you have found and restart the host so it can reload all its plug-ins.
-For the AAX version of Pro-R, copy the FabFilter Pro-R.aaxplugin folder to the common Pro Tools AAX plug-in folder on your computer.
+So if you are using Windows and your host does not recognize FabFilter Pro-R 2, you need to locate the proper plug-ins folder for your host first (it is usually shown in the Preferences or similar dialog).
+Then, copy the file FabFilter Pro-R 2.dll from C:\Program Files\FabFilter\Pro-R 2 (or C:\Program Files (x86)\FabFilter\Pro-R 2 if you are using a 32-bit host on 64-bit Windows) to the plug-ins folder that you have found and restart the host so it can reload all its plug-ins.
+The VST3, CLAP, and AAX plug-ins are installed in the standard plug-in folders on your computer.